gael-millot/fisher_for_vcf/README.md

 **example_of_results** Folder containing examples of result obtained with the dataset

+Two folders are present:

 | File | Description |
 | --- | --- |
 | **PL_family_WGS_fisher_1663355226** | obtained using the dataset file Dyslexia.gatk-vqsr.splitted.norm.vep.merged_first_10.vcf as sample_path |
 | **PL_family_WGS_fisher_1663355634** | obtained using the dataset file Dyslexia.gatk-vqsr.splitted.norm.vep.merged_first_10000.vcf.gz as sample_path |

+See the OUTPUT section for the description of the folder and files.

 <br /><br />